arcticlimer/blog/notes/NixOS/Hybrid Graphics with NVIDIA PRIME.md

 the both the `nvidiaBusId` and `intelBusId` of our GPUs.
 You can find out how to get the bus ids by reading this [relevant part of the NixOS Wiki](https://nixos.wiki/wiki/Nvidia#lspci).

-> Note: In my system, I had to go to my BIOS settings and change the computer
+> Note: In my system, I had to go to my BIOS settings and change the default
-> graphics to `IGFX` (Integrated Graphics) instead of directly using the PCIE
+> display output to `IGFX` (Integrated Graphics) instead of directly using the
-> slot, otherwise my system wouldn't detect the Intel HD device.
+> PCIE slot, otherwise my system wouldn't detect the Intel HD device.

 # Conclusion
 After some tries I could get hybrid graphics working on NixOS in a quite easy